Ruth Osborne, Psychotherapist and Counsellor (BACP, BPC)

 Photos & videos

 The cost of counselling or therapy sessions is on a sliding scale, and dependant on your financial or personal situation.
 However, sessions usually start at £65 and with no upper limit.
 Fees are agreed at the beginning, along with your chosen method of payment, which includes either cash, cheque or bank transfer.

 I do offer some reduced fee/low income appointments, but this is subject to availability.

-Once I hear from you, I will contact you within 2 working days to arrange a time for us to talk on the phone.
+Once I hear from you, I will contact you within one working day to arrange a time for us to talk on the phone.
 We will then arrange to meet for one or two initial consultations to discuss your particular needs and how we might best work together.
 The initial consultation fee is £70.

 Once therapy or counselling has been agreed this time will be reserved just for you.
 Therefore payment for all sessions is essential, so as to offer security and consistency.
 However, you will not be charged for sessions when I am unavailable to meet with you, such as the summer break, Christmas and Easter holidays or other exceptional circumstances.
 In all cases, and where possible, you will be given plenty of notice.